ED issues fresh summons to J'khand CM Hemant Soren for Nov 17 | Law-Order

 The Enforcement Directorate has issued fresh summons to Jharkhand Chief Minister Hemant Soren to appear before it in Ranchi on November 17 for questioning in a money laundering case linked to alleged illegal mining in the state, official sources said Wednesday.

-Soren, 47, was initially summoned by the federal probe agency on November 3 but he did not depose citing official engagements.
+Soren, 47, was initially summoned by the federal probe agency for November 3 but he did not depose citing official engagements.
 He had then sought a three-week deferment of the summons.

 Official sources said the agency has now asked the CM to appear next week on November 17 at its regional office in state capital Ranchi for questioning and recording of his statement under the provisions of the Prevention of Money Laundering Act (PMLA).